Lucius (band): Other

 Lucius have released music as part of tribute projects.
 The band covered "When The Night Comes Falling From The Sky" for the compilation album Bob Dylan In the 80s: Volume One and "Uncle John's Band" for the Grateful Dead 2016 compilation album Day of the Dead.
-In November 2018, Lucius contributed to a 7” vinyl series called the Fug Yep Soundation, launched in memory of the late Richard Swift.
-The series aims to raise awareness for addiction and “bring community to those suffering” by donating to musician-focused organizations MusiCares and Music Support UK.
+In November 2018, Lucius contributed to a 7" vinyl series called the Fug Yep Soundation, launched in memory of the late Richard Swift.
+The series aims to raise awareness for addiction and "bring community to those suffering" by donating to musician-focused organizations MusiCares and Music Support UK.

-In July 2015, Wolfe and Laessig performed with Roger Waters and My Morning Jacket at the Newport Folk Festival.
-In September and October 2016, the band performed with Waters and his band for three shows in Mexico City and the Desert Trip Festival in Indio, California.
-On Sunday May 21, 2017 Wolfe and Laessig performed on stage during Waters' final dress rehearsal held at Meadowlands Sports Complex, NJ.
-They sang backup vocals on Waters' Us + Them Tour throughout North America, which began in Kansas City on May 26, 2017, and ended in Vancouver on October 29, 2017.

 In 2021, samples from the song Madness were featured in an installation with visual and sound artist Samuel Stubblefield, to be released in 2022.

 Reception

 Lucius has been lauded by The New York Times for their "luscious, luminous, lilting lullabies", praised by NPR for their "charisma and charm," and described by Rolling Stone as "the best band you may not have heard yet."

 The Guardian featured Lucius as its New Band Of The Day on February 14, 2014, and described them as "the missing link between Arcade Fire and Haim...
 How can they fail?
 They won't."
 Economist and New York Times columnist Paul Krugman is a noted fan of the band and has featured their music in his blog.

 The two frontwomen are also known for their synchronous style that exudes an "idiosyncratic visual persona" in their choice of dress, stage set up, and performance.
 The two even shared the same hairdresser, although they have switched to identical wigs.

-In December 2018, Lucius' album Nudes was named by Rolling Stone as one of "11 Great Albums You Probably Didn’t Hear in 2018."
+In December 2018, Lucius' album Nudes was named by Rolling Stone as one of "11 Great Albums You Probably Didn't Hear in 2018."

+Most recently, Billboard regarded Second Nature as "Full of lush production that's complemented by the chilling harmonies of Jess Wolfe and Holly Laessig".
+Variety proclaims that, with Second Nature, Lucius is "no longer 20 feet or even a couple yards from stardom, but re-claiming the spotlight for themselves."